TomHigginson/Advent-of-Code/README.md

 ## Day 6: Guard Gallivant

 I quite liked this one as it seemed fairly simple to use part 1 in part 2 with only a few minor changes.
 I did make an assumption on the amount of visits of squares creating an infinite loop.

+## Day 7: Bridge Repair

+I decided to go back to python for this problem.
+I found the solution simple in python and using a recursion loop that I probably don't use often enough so it was nice to gain extra experience with this.